The Lutheran Evangelical Protestant Church: Role of women

-The EPC GCPEC/LEPC ordains both men and women to the gospel ministry noting that scripture states that in “ Christ Jesus there is neither male not female, Jew or Greek..”
+The EPC GCPEC/LEPC ordains both men and women to the gospel ministry noting that scripture states that in “Christ Jesus there is neither male not female, Jew or Greek".
 Also, noting that the Book of Concord states that seminaries are for the preparation of men and women but more so that Holy Scripture does not specifically direct yes or no but rather indicates by example that women did pursue the gospel ministry and did serve in positions of authority in Biblical times.
-The EPC GCEPC/LEPC professes the “priesthood of all believers.”
-The current and sixth Presiding Bishop of the EPC GCEPC/LEPC is The Most Rev. Nancy Kinard Drew.
+The EPC GCEPC/LEPC professes the “priesthood of all believers”.
+The current and sixth Presiding Bishop of the EPC GCEPC/LEPC is Nancy Kinard Drew.
 Both males and females may serve on the Executive and Advisory Boards and the Council of Bishops.

 Apostolic succession

 The EPC GCEPC/LEPC is in historic and valid apostolic succession (AS), which is transmitted "by the laying on of hands during our ordination services of Word and Sacrament".